-While the bigger cities like Barcelona and Madrid are the face of Spain, smaller cities like Córdoba are Spain’s sole.
+While the bigger cities like Barcelona and Madrid are the face of Spain, smaller cities like Córdoba are Spain’s soul.
 Rich in culture and steeped in history, Córdoba was once an important Roman city and then an Moorish stronghold in the middle ages.
-Today, this Andalucian town in the South of Spain, with its well intact remnants of the past, attracts tourists from all over the world.
+Today, this Andalusian town in the South of Spain, with its well intact remnants of the past, attracts tourists from all over the world.
 This post covers top attractions in Cordoba and its best highlights.

 The city is small enough that you can explore it in a day or two.
 I stayed one night in Córdoba as a part of a larger Spain itinerary and really enjoyed my time there.

 Here are some of the top attractions in Córdoba.